Samuel R. Delany

-Samuel R. "Chip" Delany (/dəˈleɪni/, də-LAY-nee; born April 1, 1942) is an American writer and literary critic.
+Samuel R. Delany (/dəˈleɪni/, də-LAY-nee; born April 1, 1942) is an African American writer and literary critic.
 His work includes fiction (especially science fiction), memoir, criticism, and essays on science fiction, literature, sexuality, and society.

 His fiction includes Babel-17, The Einstein Intersection (winners of the Nebula Award for 1966 and 1967, respectively); Hogg, Nova, Dhalgren, the Return to Nevèrÿon series, and Through the Valley of the Nest of Spiders.
 His nonfiction includes Times Square Red, Times Square Blue, About Writing, and eight books of essays.
 He has won four Nebula Awards and two Hugo Awards, and he was inducted into the Science Fiction and Fantasy Hall of Fame in 2002.

 From January 1975 to May 2015, he was a professor of English, Comparative Literature, and/or Creative Writing at SUNY Buffalo, SUNY Albany, the University of Massachusetts Amherst, and Temple University.

 In 1997, he won the Kessler Award; further, in 2010, he won the third J. Lloyd Eaton Lifetime Achievement Award in Science Fiction from the academic Eaton Science Fiction Conference at UCR Libraries.
 The Science Fiction Writers of America named him its 30th SFWA Grand Master in 2013, and in 2016, he was inducted into the New York State Writers Hall of Fame.
 Delany received the 2021 Anisfield-Wolf Lifetime Achievement Award.
 On October 11, 2025, Delany was inducted into the American Academy of Arts and Sciences.